 Reactivated in 1946 for service with the Pacific Fleet through 1949, the squadron was briefly disestablished during 1950.
 However, the squadron was again commissioned for service late in the same year following the outbreak of the Korean War and continues in commission today.

-Destroyer Squadron FIFTEEN departed San Diego in 1971 for permanent forward deployment to Yokosuka, Japan as the destroyer squadron component of Battle Force Seventh Fleet.
+Destroyer Squadron FIFTEEN departed San Diego in late October 1971 for permanent forward deployment to Yokosuka, Japan as the destroyer squadron component of Battle Force Seventh Fleet.
 Squadron combatants in service at that time included the destroyers USS RICHARD B. ANDERSON, USS BAUSELL, USS GURKE, and USS ROWAN.
 Destroyer Squadron FIFTEEN ships quickly established an enviable record of service, ranging the Pacific and Indian Oceans and serving off the coasts of many countries in support of national objectives.
 Squadron operations during the early to mid-1970’s included combat operations off Vietnam and intermittent deployments to the Indian Ocean and Arabian Gulf.

 In 1975, the older World War II era destroyers of Destroyer Squadron FIFTEEN began to be replaced by newer KNOX Class frigates USS LOCKWOOD, USS FRANCIS HAMMOND, USS KNOX, and USS KIRK.
 By 1978 this conversion was complete, and in 1980, the guided missile destroyer USS PARSONS was replaced by USS TOWERS.
 Squadron operations during the late 1970’s and early 1980’s were highlighted by ASW operations, support of contingency operations, and a number of deployments to the Arabian Gulf during the Iranian Hostage Crisis, and later, the Iran-Iraq war.
 Squadron combatants also participated in exercises with port visits to numerous countries throughout the region.